goehrunr/POLS_503_Project/README.md

-# POLS_501_Project
+# POLS_503_Project
-This is the data and R markdown file for the final project completed for Quantitative Research Methods
+This is the data and R markdown file for the final project completed for Advanced Quantitative Research Methods

 # Ryan Goehrung - Final Project